Visiting Assateague Island and Seeing the Wild Horses In Winter

 While many of the businesses up north in Ocean City have closed for the season, Assateague Island remains open, which means it’s a great time to visit the island and in particular, see the wild horses.

 The crowds are light, the bugs are gone, and the horses still roam freely throughout the park, grazing near the roads and hanging out in the parking lots.
-While you probably won’t see them dipping in the ocean as the water dips below 50 degrees, you can still occasionally catch a glimpse of the horses roaming the beach, even down on the OSV (Over Sand Vehicle) section of the park.
+While you probably won’t see them dipping in the ocean as the water dips below 45 degrees, you can still occasionally catch a glimpse of the horses roaming the beach, and especially on the OSV (Over Sand Vehicle) section of the park.

 What's the weather like this time of year on Assateague?